rahulkumarsingh73690/docs-3/docs/endpoints.md

 ## Option 2

-But you don't need to pass the `Name` of the request DTO in the request body.
+But you don't need to pass the `Name` of the Request DTO in the request body.
 There's also the possibility to set the value of `Name` with URL parameters (works only with REST and default endpoint of course).

 ### REST endpoint: